How to Choose a Web Design Firm

 2. Do you have a portfolio that I can review?

 An experienced web design company will have a solid portfolio of websites created for other clients.
-Ask for links to another site the design company has created and review each one.
+Ask for links to another site the design company has developed and review each.
 Do you like what you see?
 Do the sites have a style that appeals to you?

 3. Do you have any references?